clarkritchie/nexus7/README.md

   * Path to your directory of APK files

-  * Up to 5 files to copy onto the tablet and their target destination (path) on the tablet
+  * Listing of files to push onto the tablet in the form of source-destination, can be of variable length

 If no configuration file is specified, the script assumes a file named ```n7.ini``` is in the same directory as the script itself.
 An alternate configuration file can be specified using the "-c" parameter, e.g.  ```./n7p.py -c OTHERFILE``` - where OTHERFILE is a file in the same structure as the included n7.ini.